 - 3.1 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing education (including missing for part of the school day), serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk. - 3.2 Below are some safeguarding issues that all staff should be aware of although it is important that we remain alert to new and emerging risks.
+Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk. - 3.2 Below are some safeguarding issues that all staff should be aware of although it is important that we remain alert to new and emerging risks.
 9 - 3.3 All staff should make sure they have read Annex B of Keeping Children Safe in Education which details specific forms of abuse.
 They should know that if they have any concerns about a child, they should act on them immediately as outlined in Section One of this policy.